 For retirees, a simple printout of the last six months of your bank account deposits and withdrawals is usually enough.
 If you're asked for more, they'll probably want a stamped and signed, or e-signed letter from your pension provider using their letterhead.
 The letter will need to state the amount, frequency, and duration of your pension payments.

 If you have rental income from rental properties you own, a statement of monthly rental income and expenses should suffice.
-If it doesn't, the immigration specialist may ask for a letter from the company which is managing your rental property for a stamped and signed or digitally signed statement of income and expenses.
+If it doesn't, the immigration specialist may ask for a stamped and signed or digitally signed statement of income and expenses from your property manager.
 If you're managing the property yourself, you may be asked for the title deed of the rental property and a rental contract between you and the tenant.

 If you have money in a mutual fund or a private retirement plan, you'll need the last six months of the statements of activity.

 Putting Things into Perspective

 It's easy to feel a little stressed about this.
 But think about it this way.
 Imagine you're having a conversation with a friend talking about your move to Turkey.
 They ask you if you have enough to support yourself, and you say "yes."
 Then they ask, "how do you know?"
 What you'd tell your friend in this imaginary conversation is the same thing you'll be telling the immigration specialist.
 And if you already have the money or it's guaranteed as income, you'll already have the documentation to prove it.